Maik Kotsar

-Maik-Kalev Kotsar (born 22 December 1996) is an Estonian professional basketball player for Saski Baskonia of the Spanish Liga ACB.
+Maik-Kalev Kotsar (born 22 December 1996) is an Estonian professional basketball player for the Yokohama B-Corsairs of the Japanese B.League.
+He played two seasons for Saski Baskonia of the Spanish Liga ACB and the EuroLeague.
 He played college basketball for South Carolina Gamecocks.
-Kotsar also has played for the Estonia men's national basketball team as well as the Estonia men's national 3x3 team.
+Kotsar has played for the Estonia men's national 3x3 team.
 Listed at 6 ft 11 in and 270 lbs, he plays the center position.
+He also represents the Estonian national basketball team internationally.

 College career

 On 7 March 2016, Kotsar committed to play for the South Carolina Gamecocks.
 In his freshman year, Kotsar saw action in all 37 games with 33 starts, averaging 5.8 points and 4.8 rebounds per game as South Carolina advanced to its first-ever Final Four, losing 73–77 to Gonzaga.
 Kotsar earned second-team All-SEC honors after averaging 11.2 points, 6.3 rebounds, 2.3 assists, 1.5 steals and 1.1 blocks per game during his senior season.

 Maik Kotsar attended the University of South Carolina's Darla Moore School of Business.
 He majored in Finance and minored in Management.
 By the time of his graduation he had been named to the President's List, was on the Athletics Director's Honor Roll and had been named to the SEC Honor Roll all four years, and was named to the NABC (National Association of Basketball Coaches) Honors Court.
 Possibly his most notable academic achievement came his senior year when he was named University of South Carolina's Male Scholar Athlete of the Year.
 This award is given each year to one graduating senior with exceptional and outstanding academic achievement.